storm-m-king/Self-Driving-X/week2_lab/README.md

 3. Explanation of a QoS incompatibility and how you diagnosed it.
 4. Reflection: Which factor (frequency, topic name, type, QoS) surprised you most?

-## Stretch Goals
+## Additional Practice
-- Add a second subscriber with a different threshold and name.
+- Add a second subscriber node with a different threshold and name.
 Observe both subscribers in rqt_graph.
 ```bash
 ros2 run week2_lab filter_subscriber --ros_args –r __node:=filter_subscriber2 –p threshold:=50
 ```